novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 'That makes sense.
 But the person to be more cautious of is one of the bodyguards over there.'

-Seeing one of the bodyguards behind Kim Ah-young, who had been his spouse in a previous life, brought a playful smile to Lee Hyun-woo's face.
+Seeing one of the bodyguards behind Kim Ah-young, who had been her spouse in a previous life, brought a playful smile to Lee Hyun-woo's face.

 “Go ahead.
 You're in first class, right?”